troperville

 • Lady of War: Marietta Lixiss.

-• Love at First Punch: Lita does rescue him first, and then she calls him a weakling for traveling alone.
+• Love at First Punch: Lita rescues Klein first, and then calls him a weakling for getting ambushed while traveling alone.

-• Magikarp Power: Klein and Norn generally start out as this having little to no reliable means of dishing out good damage, however later on both have the highest damage potential given the right equipment and skills.
+• Magikarp Power: Klein and Norn generally start out with little to no reliable means of dishing out good damage, but later on both have the highest damage potential given the right equipment and skills.

 • At one point in the story, Klein will get the option to either learn the skill Living Item or the ability to create Ether Bulb.
 You can get the other one later, though.